 At The Babcock Law Firm, your dedicated lawyer will help determine all avenues for recovery of damages and compensation.
-There may be other options in addition to the driver of the car or truck.
+There may be other options for recovery in addition to the driver of the car or truck.
 Our pedestrian accident attorneys bring decades of expertise and experience to your case, helping you build a strong argument and recover the best possible outcome.

 If you were struck by a vehicle while walking or riding your bicycle, it’s in your best interests to speak with our knowledgeable attorneys as soon as possible — and here’s why:

 The sooner you file a claim for damages, the sooner you can receive compensation for your medical expenses, lost wages and more.
 Any delay in filing an injury claim can put your case in jeopardy.